Oli McBurnie: Swansea City

 On 13 July 2015, McBurnie joined Swansea City on a three-year deal for an undisclosed fee, later revealed to be £250,000.
 Later that month he made his first appearances for Swansea in under-21 matches in Holland.

 In November 2015 he joined League Two club Newport County on an initial one-month loan.
 McBurnie made his debut for Newport on 28 November in a league game against Luton Town, scoring a hat-trick after coming on as a 58th-minute substitute.
 While the loan had been earlier extended until January 2016, he was recalled by Swansea on 24 December 2015.
 On 7 March 2016, he joined Bristol Rovers on loan for the remainder of the 2015–16 season.

 On 23 August 2016, McBurnie scored twice on his debut for Swansea's first team in the second-round 2016–17 EFL Cup tie against Peterborough United.
 The match finished 1–3 in Swansea's favour.
 His performance was praised by ex-Swansea player Warren Feeney.
 McBurnie won the Premier League 2 'Player of the Month' award for January 2017.
 In November 2016, McBurnie signed a one-year contract extension at the Liberty Stadium until June 2019.

 McBurnie appeared as a substitute in Swansea's first three matches of the 2017–18 Premier League.
 On 31 August 2017, the last day of the English summer transfer window, a loan to Championship club Barnsley for the rest of the season was agreed.
 However, despite training with Barnsley the transfer was not completed, due to an issue with the paperwork and he returned to Swansea.
-Upon returning to Swansea under Paul Clement he played for Swansea's Under 23's scoring 10 goals in 7 games, before earning a recall to the first team under new manager Carlos Carvalhal, where he made 12 appearances including starting against Liverpool and Newcastle.
+Upon returning to Swansea under Paul Clement he played for Swansea's Under-23s scoring 10 goals in 7 games, before earning a recall to the first team under new manager Carlos Carvalhal, where he made 12 appearances including starting against Liverpool and Newcastle.

 On 31 January 2018, he moved on loan to Barnsley, then managed by Paul Heckingbottom.
 He scored his first goal for Barnsley in a 1–1 draw with Sheffield Wednesday on 10 February 2018.
 After scoring six goals in his first eight games at Barnsley, McBurnie was named the Championship Player of the Month for February and also received a call up to the Scotland squad for his form.
 On 28 April 2018, McBurnie won Barnsley's Player Of The Year award.

 McBurnie returned to Swansea at the end of the season, and stated that he would use his Championship experience to help fire them to promotion.
 After speculation strongly linking him with moves to either Leeds United or Rangers, on 12 July 2018 he signed a new three-year contract extension at Swansea City with the option of a fourth year.
 McBurnie scored his first league goal for Swansea in their first match of the 2018–19 season a 2–1 victory against Sheffield United.